logic-and-learning/rltl-monitoring/README.md

 To construct an rLTL monitor, execute the following command in the root directory of the project:

-    java -cp 'rltlmonitor.jar:lib/*' de.mpi_sws.rltlmonitor.CommandLineInterface rLTL-formula
+    java -cp 'rltlmonitor.jar:lib/*' de.mpi_sws.rltlmonitor.CommandLineInterface logic formula

+The tools requires two arguments:

+1) The argument `logic` and be either `rltl` or `ltl`.
+It specifies whether to construct an rLTL monitor or an LTL monitor.

-The (only) argument `rLTL-formula` specifies  the rLTL formula for which the monitor is constructed.
-Note that the rLTL formula must be a single argument.
+2) The argument `rLTL-formula` specifies the (r)LTL formula for which the monitor is constructed.
+Note that the formula must be a single argument.
 Thus, you most likely need to enclose this argument with quotes (e.g., `'a U b'`).